Skip to content

 Job opportunities

 Being such a diverse industry, you may be required to wear many hats.
 In a large studio, your job focus may be narrower than at a smaller studio with a handful of employees.
-For example, a team of 5-10 employees is going to run very differently to a team of more than 1,000 people like at Ubisoft or EA.
+For example, a team of 5-10 employees is going to run very differently from a team of more than 1,000 people, like at Ubisoft or EA.

 Some of the roles include: